📞 (352) 464-4400

 What if I’m turning 65 and haven’t enrolled yet?

-If you’re new to Medicare, the switching rules don’t apply — you’ll be choosing your first plan during your Initial Enrollment Period.
+If you’re new to Medicare, plan-switching rules don’t apply.
+You’ll choose your first plan during your Initial Enrollment Period.
+This is also when your Medigap guaranteed-issue rights are strongest.

 Not Sure If You Should Switch Medicare Plans?